thebullishbitcoiner/bullishinvoice/README.md

 All styles are in `src/styles/main.css`.
 The design uses CSS custom properties and can be easily customized.

 ### Templates
 Templates are stored in localStorage and can be managed through the UI.
-You can also programmatically create templates.
+You can save and load different invoice templates for quick reuse.

 ### Settings
 Application settings are stored in localStorage and include:
 - Auto-save preferences
 - Default invoice prefix
-- Default currency
-- Theme preferences
+- Form data persistence

 ## 🔧 Configuration